1. You must conduct yourself respectfully both in, and out of RP.

 3. You must be able to speak, understand, and read English.

-It is Crimelab Roleplay’s primary method of communication outside of FiveM.
+It is Crimelab Roleplay’s primary methods of communication outside of FiveM.

-5. Use the appropriate Discord channels when posting based on the context of your post.
+5. Use the appropriate Forum boards/Discord channels when posting based on the context of your post.

 6. If an issue arises which requires staff attention, always follow the chain of command, beginning with the lowest on the totem pole,